menotti/playground-iv41x1or/markdowns/hello_world.md

 ### Creating a Command Group

-The whole thing is technically a single function call to queue::submit. submit accepts a function object parameter, which encapsulates a command group.
+The whole thing is technically a single function call to `queue::submit`. `submit` accepts a function object parameter, which encapsulates a command group.
 For this purpose, the function object accepts a command group handler constructed by the SYCL runtime and handed to us as the argument.
 All operations using a given command group handler are part of the same command group.

 `myQueue.submit([&](cl::sycl::handler &cgh)`